Miss Universe 2018: Catriona Gray, from the Philippines, claims crown as first transgender contestant fails to make top 20

-The 24-year-old Filipina-Australian pipped South African Demi Leigh Nel-Peters for the top spot, becoming the fourth Filipina to bring home the coveted title.
-Miss Venezuela, Sthefany Gutiérrez, rounded out the top three at the contest in Bangkok.
+The 24-year-old Filipina-Australian has become the fourth Filipina to bring home the coveted title.

 Thailand's own Sophida Kanchanarin made it to the final 10, to huge cheers from the home crowd, but did not progress further.